 - Automatically checked tasks and quizzes.

 Content curation.
 There’s always a human factor involved when you are working with people.
 And the content creator might miss something too, no matter how attentive they check the content they upload.
-It can be everything – from low quality video itself to spelling and grammar mistakes.
-In any case, content curation is a matter of high importance.
-There are couple solutions:
+It can be everything – from the low-quality video itself to spelling and grammar mistakes.
+In any case, content curation is a matter of high importance in educational app development.
+There are a couple of solutions:

 - Have an in-house team of experts who will curate the content.